Spectral gap of convex combination of a random permutation and a bistochastic matrix: Main result

+where one has to recall here that with no loss of generality we can assume that the algebra $\mathcal{A}$ given by \cref{lem:existandconstructofqu} verifies $\mathcal{A}=\mathrm{B}(\mathrm{H})$ for some Hilbert space $\mathrm{H}$.
+Therefore the approximations of spectral radius we will use are given by

-where we will omit the dependence in $Q$ and simply denote $N_{\ell}$ when there is no confusion.
-Besides the fact that this norm will only depend on the matrix $Q$ will be a consequence of the construction of the operators $(q,u)$ in the Section \ref{intermediateconstruct}.
+for $\xxx \in \{ \sss, \ccc\}$ and a fixed $n \in \NN$.
+We will omit the dependence on $Q$ and simply denote by $\mathrm{N}_{n, \xxx}$ when there is no confusion.
+The fact that this norm depends only on the matrix $Q$ will be a consequence of the construction of the operators $(q,u)$ in \cref{intermediateconstruct}.